WHU-SNA/OpMaxInSTN/README.md

 - `mode=pow` The absolute values of the internal opinions follow a power-law distribution, and each entry is negated with aprobability of 0.5.
 - `mode=degree` The internal opinion of a node positively correlates to that node’s column connectivity, and each entry is negated with aprobability of 0.5.

+And you can change `budget`, which is the budget of intervening, to any positve number.

+## cite